yangfg-bsrf/BEAMLINE-DEISIGN-HEPS/README.md

 This work relates to the beamline design work in High Energy Photon Source project since 2018.

-Different simulation software, including srw, xrt, SHADOW-OUI, SHADOW-Hybrid, are used in the different beamline performance estimation, we appreciate the software developer's work.
+Different simulation software, including SRW, XRT, SHADOW-OUI, SHADOW-Hybrid, are used in the different beamline performance estimation.
+They give us big help in the beamline design research.
+We appreciate the software developer's contribution.

-In this project, we will include some data\examples\problems for the learners in HEPS.
-We have not considered developing the professional software.
+In this project, we will include some data\examples\problems for the people who want to do related work in HEPS.

 ## how to design the beamline and simulation experiment